asadkhalid305/multi-agent-movie-picker/README.md

 - **Natural Language Understanding** - Describe what you want in plain English
 - **Context-Aware** - Understands time constraints, mood preferences, and group dynamics
 - **Multi-Agent Architecture** - Specialized agents handle classification, parsing, ranking, and validation
-- **Intelligent Ranking** - Results are sorted by relevance with personalized explanations
+- **Intelligent Ranking** - Results sorted by relevance with personalized explanations
 - **Safety Guardrails** - Input and output validation for content safety
+- **Built with OpenAI Agents SDK** - Production-ready agent orchestration framework

 ---

-## How It Works
+## How It Works - Multi-Agent Architecture

-The system uses a **multi-agent architecture** where specialized AI agents collaborate:
+The system uses a **multi-agent architecture** powered by the [OpenAI Agents SDK](https://openai.github.io/openai-agents-js/), where specialized AI agents collaborate:

 1. **Classification Agent** - Determines intent (greeting, recommendation, or out-of-scope)
 2. **Parser Agent** - Extracts preferences (genre, type, time limits) and searches the catalog
-3. **Ranker Agent** - Sorts results by relevance and generates explanations
+3. **Ranker Agent** - Sorts results by relevance and generates personalized explanations
 4. **Greeting Agent** - Handles conversational greetings
 5. **Out-of-Scope Agent** - Politely declines unrelated requests

 Each agent has one clear responsibility, uses pre-defined instructions, and can hand off control to other agents.
 The parser agent uses a **catalog search tool** (a deterministic function) to query the movie/show database. **Input and output guardrails** validate content at system boundaries.

+**Learn more:** See [CONCEPTS.md](docs/CONCEPTS.md) for detailed explanations and [ARCHITECTURE.md](docs/ARCHITECTURE.md) for system design.

 ---